-- Proposal No. 1: For the election of directors, the three nominees receiving the most "For" votes from the holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on Proposal No. 1 will be elected as Class II directors to hold office until the 2026 annual meeting of stockholders and until a successor is duly elected and qualified.
+- Proposal No. 1: For the election of directors, the three nominees receiving the most "For" votes from the holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on Proposal No. 1 will be elected as Class III directors to hold office until the 2027 annual meeting of stockholders and until a successor is duly elected and qualified.
 Only votes "For" or "Withheld" will affect the outcome.
-Broker non-votes will have no effect. - Proposal No. 2: To be approved, a majority of the total votes cast on Proposal No. 2 must be voted "For" the ratification of the selection of PwC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
-Abstentions and broker non-votes will not be considered votes cast on Proposal No. 2; and thus will have no effect, however, the ratification of the selection of PwC is a matter on which a broker generally has discretionary voting authority, and thus, we do not expect any broker non-votes with respect to Proposal No. 2. - Proposal No.3: To be approved, a majority of the total votes cast on Proposal No. 3 must be voted "For" the approval, on an advisory basis, of one of the alternatives (One year, Two years or Three years) for the frequency of future advisory votes on executive compensation.
-Abstentions and broker-non-votes will not be considered votes cast on any frequency and thus will have no effect on this proposal.
-With respect to this proposal, if none of the frequency alternatives (One year, Two years or Three years) receives a majority of the votes cast, we will consider the frequency that receives the highest number of votes by stockholders to be the frequency that has been selected by our stockholders.
+Broker non-votes will have no effect. - Proposal No. 2: To be approved, a majority of the total votes cast on Proposal No. 2 must be voted "For" the ratification of the selection of PwC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+Abstentions and broker non-votes will not be considered votes cast on Proposal No. 2; and thus will have no effect, however, the ratification of the selection of PwC is a matter on which a broker generally has discretionary voting authority, and thus, we do not expect any broker non-votes with respect to Proposal No. 2.

+Proposal No. 3: To be approved, a majority of the total votes cast on Proposal No. 3 must be voted "For" the approval, on a non-binding advisory basis, of the compensation of the Company's NEOs.
+Abstentions and broker-non-votes will not be considered votes cast on Proposal No. 3; and thus will have no effect on this proposal.

 Please be aware that Proposal 3 is advisory only and will not be binding upon our Board or the Compensation Committee.
-The Board and the Compensation Committee will review and consider the voting result when making future decisions regarding the frequency of future advisory votes on executive compensation.
+The Board and the Compensation Committee will review and consider the voting result when making future decisions regarding executive compensation.